Whether it's a senior, business or family portrait session careful preparation

 Note: Women may want to avoid heavy dark eyeliner on the inside of lower eyelid/waterline.

-Women bring face powder, especially on warm days to help reduce shiny face.
+Women bring FACE POWDER, especially on warm days or longer sesisons to help reduce shiny face.

 Check your nails.
 No polish is fine, it they are painted make them look fabulous!